Performing object operations in bulk with Batch Operations

 You can use S3 Batch Operations to perform large-scale batch operations on Amazon S3 objects.
 S3 Batch Operations can perform a single operation on lists of Amazon S3 objects that you specify.
 A single job can perform a specified operation on billions of objects containing exabytes of data.
 Amazon S3 tracks progress, sends notifications, and stores a detailed completion report of all actions, providing a fully managed, auditable, and serverless experience.
-You can use S3 Batch Operations through the AWS Management Console, AWS CLI, Amazon SDKs, or REST API.
+You can use S3 Batch Operations through the Amazon S3 console, AWS CLI, AWS SDKs, or Amazon S3 REST API.

 Use S3 Batch Operations to copy objects and set object tags or access control lists (ACLs).
 You can also initiate object restores from S3 Glacier Flexible Retrieval or invoke an AWS Lambda function to perform custom actions using your objects.
 You can perform these operations on a custom list of objects, or you can use an Amazon S3 Inventory report to easily generate lists of objects.
-Amazon S3 Batch Operations use the same Amazon S3 APIs that you already use with Amazon S3, so you'll find the interface familiar.
+Amazon S3 Batch Operations use the same Amazon S3 API operations that you already use with Amazon S3.

 Note

-For more information about using the Amazon S3 Express One Zone storage class with directory buckets, see What is S3 Express One Zone? and Directory buckets.
-For more information about using Batch Operations with S3 Express One Zone and directory buckets, see Using Batch Operations with S3 Express One Zone.
+For more information about using the Amazon S3 Express One Zone storage class with directory buckets, see S3 Express One Zone and Working with directory buckets.
+For more information about using Batch Operations with S3 Express One Zone and directory buckets, see Using Batch Operations with directory buckets.

 S3 Batch Operations basics